CharlieGo19/devops-notes/docker-learning/README.md

     There's many topics that will probably be out of the scope of these notes and will be included in the Kubernetes course such as: Secrets, ConfigMaps etc.

+## Adding ***[command]*** kubectl to your terminal

+    Because we're using microk8's, the kubectl isn't there by default, you access it via:

+        microk8s.kubectl $args

+    So for convenience we're going to add it via an alias.
+If you run the command:

+        cat ~/.bachrc

+    You'll see there is a section on aliases, as we should avoid editing this file directly where possible, we will create an alias file and put our alias there.

+![Add kubectl alias to bashrc_alias file][microK8sAddKubectlAlias]

 [dockerContainerTop]: ./images/docker-container-top.png
 [dockerContainerStats]: ./images/docker-container-stats.png
 [dockerContainerRm]: ./images/docker-container-rm.png